datacite/schema-docs/docs/properties/recommended_optional/property_relateditem.rst

 Free text

+.. _20.9:

 20.9 lastPage
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 **Occurrences:** 0-1

-**Definition:** Last page of the related item, e.g., of the chapter, article, or conference paper in proceedings
+**Definition:** Last page of the resource within the related item, e.g., of the chapter, article, or conference paper in proceedings

 **Allowed values, examples, other constraints:**

 Use only with relationType "IsPublishedIn".

 Free text

 20.10 Publisher
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~